aristanetworks/avd-workshops/workshops/ansible.md

 The below command will list the entire inventory, consisting of all hosts/groups and their respective variable values.

+!!! warning "Reminder"
+    Ensure all commands are run from the `/home/coder/project/labfiles/ci-workshops-fundamentals/ansible` directory in the terminal on the ATD VS Code IDE instance.

 ```bash
 ansible-inventory --list --yaml
 ```